nkayfaith/nkayfaith/README.md

 Hey there 👋

 I’m NK, an aspiring data scientist and rookie software engineer.
-I make it my mission to solve problems statically and produce secure and swift system.
+I make it my mission to solve problems statistically and produce secure and swift systems.

 Want to know more about me?
 [Check out my portfolio.](https://braydoncoyer.dev/)